Guardian-Development/NeuralNetworksLibrary/README.md

 ```

 ## How To Use
-The below steps show how to use a the Neural Network Library for solving a simple problem, the XOR problem.
+The below steps show how to use the Neural Network Library for solving a simple problem, the XOR problem.

 ### The Problem Overview
 We will be looking to create a Neural Network that when given values corresponding to the inputs to the XOR operation they produce the correct output.
 The XOR problem can be defined for our use case as "when given 2 inputs of 0 or 1, if the inputs are not equal then return 1, else return 0."